During Cyber Week 2025, AI and agents drove $67 billion in global online sales — influencing 20% of all orders (Salesforce, December 2025).

 How is agentic commerce different from regular e-commerce?

 In traditional e-commerce, a human browses your website, reads product pages, and clicks "buy."
 In agentic commerce, an AI agent does all of that on behalf of the human — querying product data, comparing options, and completing purchases without ever rendering your UI.
-During Cyber Week 2025, AI-driven interactions influenced approximately $67 billion in global online sales.
-McKinsey estimates agentic commerce could redirect $3-5 trillion in global retail spend by 2030.
+During Cyber Week 2025, AI and agents drove $67 billion in global online sales (Salesforce, December 2025).
+McKinsey estimates agentic commerce could redirect $3-5 trillion in global consumer spending by 2030.

 Do small businesses need MCP servers?